BryWillow/BryWillow/README.md

-- 👋 Hi, I’m Bryan Camp!
+👋 Hi, I’m Bryan Camp!
+I'm a creative individual, especially when it comes to computer programming.
+Especially, when trying to find patterns and solutions to very challenging problems.
-My interests have been related to Machine Learning, Neural Networks, and Low-Latency programming.
+My interests have largely been limited to Machine Learning, Neural Networks, and Low-Latency.
-But I’m also fascinated by Neuroscience, and how to model specific areas of the brain.
+But I’ve developed a fascination with Neuroscience, and how to model specific areas of the brain.
 I’m looking to learn and collaborate on projects within this field, specifically the EEG and MRI.

 <!---